Department of Interior (DOI)-US Geological Survey (USGS) Internship Program

 - Are a U.S. citizen.
 Non-citizens may be eligible for employment if eligible to work under U.S. immigration laws and no qualified U.S. citizens are available for the position.
 (U.S. citizenship is required if you are converted to a permanent position from the Intern-Indefinite program.)

 - Meet the qualification requirements for the position and submit all required documentation as specified in the vacancy announcement.

-- under both of these internships, see Benefits.)
+- Under both of these internships, for specific benefits see Benefits.

 Like the private sector, USGS is undergoing streamlining and restructuring to become more efficient.
 USGS is still recruiting job opportunities that provide critical services, and maintain our high scientific and technical expertise.
 USGS intern vacancies are highly competitive.
 We want to attract students who demonstrate the talent, skills, and abilities that meet our future work force needs.

 As an employee of the USGS, your compensation is more than a paycheck.
 You receive a competitive benefits package designed to meet the needs of today's diverse workforce as described below.

 For New Employees on Temporary Internship (TI) or Career Internship (I) Appointments under the Pathways Program

 |SALARY INCREASES - Federal employees may receive a pay increase each year, effective in January.
 Congress and the President set the amount of this increase.
 Locality pay also provides higher salaries for employees who work in higher salary areas.
 See U. S. Office of Personnel Management Information on Federal Pay for further information.|

 |GS SALARY (STEP) INCREASES -In addition, Intern employees, whose performance is satisfactory, are eligible for periodic pay increases called "within-grades."
 Each grade range of the General Schedule pay scale is divided into ten steps and employees' salaries progress up the steps based on their length of service.|